antonioastorino/Digital-Circuit-Simulator/README.md

 ```
 bin/build-run.sh [<TEST_NUMBER>]              # build and run <TEST_NUMBER>
 bin/build-run-save.sh [<TEST_NUMBER>]         # build and run and save the output of <TEST_NUMBER>
-bin/clean-build-run-save.sh [<TEST_NUMBER>]   # clean build, run, and save the output of <TEST_NUMBER>
 ```

-If <TEST_NUMBER> (=0, 1, ...
+If `<TEST_NUMBER>` (=0, 1, ...
 N) is specified, the corresponding test will be run righ after compilation.
 Chech `src/main.cpp` to see the list of tests available.
 If N is not specified, the default test is run.

 The output is saved in `./gui/assets`.